- GDP (PPP):

 - FDI Inflow:

-Saudi Arabia’s economic freedom score is 59.6, making its economy the 98th freest in the 2018 Index.
-Its overall score has decreased by 4.8 points, reflecting a plummeting score for the fiscal health indicator and declines in property rights and judicial effectiveness.
+Saudi Arabia’s economic freedom score is 60.7, making its economy the 91st freest in the 2019 Index.
+Its overall score has increased by 1.1 points, with higher sores for government spending, investment freedom, and monetary freedom outpacing declines in trade freedom, business freedom, and labor freedom.
 Saudi Arabia is ranked 9th among 14 countries in the Middle East and North Africa region, and its overall score is below the regional and world averages.

 The birthplace of Islam and home to its two holiest shrines in Mecca and Medina, Saudi Arabia is an absolute monarchy ruled by King Salman bin Abdulaziz Al Saud.
 His son, Crown Prince Mohammed bin Salman Al Saud, remains central to decision-making.
 Historically, the country has embraced a particularly strict form of Sunni Islam known as Wahabbism that over the years has been influential with such groups as al-Qaeda, the Taliban, and the Muslim Brotherhood.
-The Saudi government is pushing back against Iranian efforts to radicalize Saudi Arabia’s Shia minority and has intervened in Yemen to help the government battle Iran-supported Houthi rebels.
-In late 2017, a crackdown on corruption by MBS plunged Saudi Arabia into a deep political crisis.
+The Saudi government is pushing back against Iranian efforts to radicalize Saudi Arabia’s Shia minority and has intervened in Yemen in opposition to Iran-backed Houthi rebels.
 Oil exports account for more than 85 percent of government revenues.
-Saudi Arabia is the largest exporter of petroleum and a leader of OPEC.
+Saudi Arabia is the largest exporter of petroleum and a leader in OPEC.